nf-core/funcscan/paper/paper.md

 Extensive command-line knowledge and manual installation of software dependencies are typically required to run many of the existing pipelines.
-This can make use of these tools difficult for biochemists and biologists who may have limited computational training. nf-core/funcscan aims to streamline this process by providing a single environment in which to run all tools, perform screening from already assembled sequences, and provide aggregation of the screening results, with customizable options for execution (Table \ref{tab:pipelines}).
+This can make use of these tools difficult for biochemists and biologists who may have limited computational training. nf-core/funcscan aims to streamline this process by providing a single software in which to run all tools, perform screening from already assembled sequences, and provide aggregation of the screening results, with customizable options for execution (Table \ref{tab:pipelines}).

 # Workflow overview